blab/cartography/docs/cartography.md

 The larger the median ratio between the two curves presented per clade relationship, the higher the relative probability that the embedding will accurately predict if two strains with any specific distance is a between or within clade relationship.
 To create this plot, the matrix of Euclidean distances for each embedding was flattened, and each comparison was labeled as a “within clade” or “between clade” comparison using the clade assignments from the .json build of the tree.
 KDE plots were made using [seaborn](https://seaborn.pydata.org/), separated by clade status and Euclidean distance on the y axis.
-A Supported Vector Machine was run to optimize for clade relationships by Euclidean distance, and the Matthews Correlation Coefficient, accuracy value, and classifier thresholds were calculated and captured along with the confusion matrix of values.
+A Supported Vector Machine was run to optimize for clade relationships by Euclidean distance, and the MCC, accuracy value, and classifier thresholds were calculated and captured along with the confusion matrix of values.

 ### HA and NA Full Genomes:

 The HA and NA analysis tests the embedding's ability to create accurate embeddings with recombinant genomes, and analyzes the impact the added chromosome sequence has on the embedding's ability to visually separate recombinant clades from their parent clade.
 The Influenza H3N2 HA and NA chromosomes were downloaded from NCBI and joined with their respective strain pair.
 The joined FASTA was then used as input for the embeddings, and the HA vs HA and NA embedding plots were visualized together after running Procrustes analysis to normalize the data.
-The distances between the points in the HA and HA+NA embedding were studied to further quantify the level of reassortment within HA clades by creating a categorical box plot by HA clades, a histogram, and the HA embeddings colored by the distances between strain points between HA and HA+NA.
+The distances between the points in the HA and HA and NA embedding were studied to further quantify the level of reassortment within HA clades by creating a categorical box plot by HA clades, a histogram, and the HA embeddings colored by the distances between strain points between HA and HA and NA.
-A full interactive visualization plot and a joint plot were created to analyze the differences between the HA and concatenated plots, as well as KDE density plots with the Matthews Correlation Coeficcient value visualized on the respective plots to further assess the efficacy of using full genomes for this approach.
+A full interactive visualization plot and a joint plot were created to analyze the differences between the HA and concatenated plots, as well as KDE density plots with the MCC value visualized on the respective plots to further assess the efficacy of using full genomes for this approach.

 ### Cross Validation